evangraan/vscode-chatgpt/README.md

 # Conversation context
 The extension replays previous conversation history until cleared, providing a seamless conversational experience.

+The current file open in VSCode is used for context.
+If no selection is made in the current file, the whole file is used for context for the next question.
+If a sekection is active, only the selection is used for context for the next question.

 # Code formatting
 The extention uses Prism to do code formatting.